Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Performance Insights

+- In conference matchups, Tennessee tallies more points per contest (76.5) than its overall average (76.4).

+- When playing at home, the Lady Volunteers are posting 1.3 more points per game (77.7) than they are when playing on the road (76.4).

-- Tennessee's offense has been better in SEC games this year, tallying 76.5 points per contest, compared to its season average of 76.4 PPG.
+- Defensively, Tennessee has been better in home games this season, giving up 63.2 points per game, compared to 71.4 in road games.

-- The Lady Volunteers average 77.7 points per game in home games, compared to 76.4 points per game on the road, a difference of 1.3 points per contest.
+- The Lady Volunteers have been racking up 76.1 points per contest in their last 10 times on the court, an average that's slightly lower than the 76.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.